somallg/javascript/README.md

 * Revealing Module Pattern: exposing only the properties and methods you want via an returned object
     * Very common and clean way to structure and protect code within modules

+## 4.26 exports vs module.exports
+* Mutate: to change something
+    * Adding a method or property to an object means you've mutated the object
+* Just use **module.exports**